Perkyrain/SerpentAI_wiki/Windows-Installation-Guide.md

 [Download](https://www.anaconda.com/download/) the Python 3.6 version of Anaconda 4.4.0 and run the graphical installer.

-The following commands are to be performed in an _Anaconda Prompt_ with elevated privileges (AKA Run as Administrator...).
+The following commands are to be performed in an _Anaconda Prompt_ with elevated privileges (Right click and **Run as Administrator**).
 It is recommended to create a shortcut to this prompt because every Python and Serpent command will have to be performed from there starting now.

 #### Creating a Conda Env for Serpent.AI